 Favorite quote from the author:

 Lysa TerKeurst felt this way when she discovered that her husband was cheating on her.
-But through this difficult life experience and childhood trauma, she found surprising ways to let go of the resentment that comes when someone hurts you and doesn’t make it right.
+But through this difficult life experience, she found surprising ways to let go of the resentment that comes when someone hurts you and doesn’t make it right.

 Here’s the book summarized in just 3 lessons: